devops329/devops/instruction/jwtPizza/jwtPizza.md

 - **jwtPizza** - React frontend representing the website.
 Customers can order pizzas, review purchases.
 Administrators create and manage franchises.
 Franchisees can add stores and review profits.
 - **jwtPizzaService** - Express backend that provides all of the endpoints necessary to manage users, franchises, and pizza orders.
 - **jwtPizzaFactory** - External headquarters service that generates and validates JWTs representing a pizza order.
+- **database** - The database persistently stores information about users, menus, franchises, and orders.

 ```mermaid
 graph TB;